sighupio/fury-kubernetes-logging/README.md

 Logging module offers an out of the box, highly-available setup for `opensearch` instead of a single node version.
 To set this up, in the `Furyfile` and `kustomization`, you can replace `opensearch-single` with `opensearch-triple`.

+#### Configure tolerations and node selectors

+If you need to specify tolerations and/or node selectors, you can find some snippets in [examples/tolerations](examples/tolerations) and its subfolders.

 <!-- Links -->

 [opensearch-page]: https://opensearch.org